 No problem!
 Just order ‘Email delivery of your documentation’ together with the portfolio and we’ll send you the documents electronically within 48 hours.
 The signed and sealed documents will also be shipped by ordinary mail.

 11. May a minor own land on the Blackwood Estate?

 Yes.
 Under Scots law a minor can acquire land as an inheritance or gift with no restrictions.
 He or she may also purchase land with parental consent.

 12. Can I buy more than one plot?

-Yes, you can purchase as many plots as you like; there are no limitations to quantity.
-Buy enough plots and you can put up a tent on your very own piece of land the next time you come visit!
+Yes, you may purchase as many plots as you like; there are no limitations to quantity.
 We also offer tailored discounts for large quantity purchases.

 This will depend on the country of delivery and what type of product you buy.
 Please check out our shipping pages here.